chasakara/Fit-Healthy-Body/README.md

 It is a website that sell fitness equipment, nutrients plans to make your body heatlhty and be physically fit, exercise plans were you will follow a well devised plan on what type of exercise you have to do to target different parts of the body

+The website can be found here [Fit Healthy Body](https://fit-healthy-body.herokuapp.com/)

 #### For testing the following credentials can be used:

 ##### Member Login